eibiflo/cf_cookiemanager/Documentation/ChangeLog/Index.rst

 Version 1.5.4 - Frontend Cookie Listing
 ________________

-[TASK] Plugin to view a list with all Services and Cookies in the Frontend (GDPR Page)
+[TASK] Plugin to view a list with all Services and Cookies in the Frontend (GDPR Page #24 )

 Version 1.5.3 - Permissions for Cookie Settings Module